osrf/gazebo_tutorials/guided_i/tutorial1.md

 process of creating a new simulation feature and contributing the feature to Gazebo.

-We assume you are familiar with using Gazebo and Linux.
+We assume you are familiar with using Gazebo-classic and Linux.
 We also assume that you are an expert tutorial reader (read everything carefully, and completely).